sensorium/Mozzi/README.txt

 If you enjoy using Mozzi for a project, or have extended it, we would be pleased to hear about it and provide support wherever possible.
-Contribute suggestions, improvements and bug fixes to the Mozzi forum on Github, or Fork it to contribute directly to future developments.
+Contribute suggestions, improvements and bug fixes to the Mozzi wiki on Github, or Fork it to contribute directly to future developments.

 Mozzi is a development of research into Mobile Sonification in the